-- Move your Hermit crab to quarantine tank.
+- Move your Hermit crab to a quarantine tank.

-- Create optimal condition (humidity, temperature, quite dark,) to reduce stress.
+- Create optimal conditions (humidity, temperature, quite dark,) to reduce stress.

-- Reduce stress by putting it into quite, and dark environment.
+- Reduce stress by putting it into a quiet, and dark environment.

 - Give your Hermit crab a variety of shells to choose from.